akinmaurice/reactflix/README.md

 ## REACTFLIX

-React JS Movie Web APp Using The Movie Database (TMDB) API.
+React JS Movie App Using Data from The Movie Database (TMDB) API.

 ## Features